Aleksandrnkli/VeeamTestProject/README.md

 	# VeeamTestProject
 	_Project created on Python 3.7
 	_Using sys and hashlib
-	_This projected was created as a test tasck for Veeam Software.
+	_This projected was created as a test task for Veeam Software.
 	_Sart of developing 11.02.2021
 	_____________________________________________________